@stomp/stompjs

 stompVersions: Versions;

-STOMP versions to attempt during STOMP handshake.
-By default, versions
+STOMP protocol versions to use during the handshake.
+By default, the client will attempt versions

 1.2